JanineSooThow/Dog-Library/README.md

 # Steps

 1. Clone this repo to your computer (git clone "ssh code without quotes")
-2. cd into the directory
+2. cd into the directory (in this case cd into the 'server' folder and put in the command "npm start")

 3. Do some research, have a look at the free APIs and come up with an idea for a project that will test your knowledge from modules 1 - 4
 4. List the requirements below